cather/High-Flyer/GameDesignDoc.md

 # Game Overview
-The National Aeronautic Space Corporation has just received unprecedented funding for its newest space flight project to collect data on stars in the solar system.
+The National Aeronautic Space Corporation has just received unprecedented funding for its newest space flight project to travel the universe and see the sights.
+(Oh and collect data on stars too, I guess).
 The rocket, named High Flyer, has been built and is ready to launch.
 Don't let all of NASC's hard work go to waste.
 Help the High Flyer travel to the furthest limits of the galaxy... and beyond!

 ----
 ## Components